-When you head to the doctor for an illness, it’s logical to want a prescription to feel better, fast.
-If you leave empty handed, it can be frustrating.
-But, when a provider sends you off without an antibiotic, it’s actually a good thing.
+When you head to the doctor for an illness, it’s logical to want a prescription to feel better fast.
+Leaving empty handed can be frustrating — but, surprisingly, it can also be a good thing.
 It means your body can fight the infection.
-Rossana Rosa, MD, UnityPoint Health, explains why taking an antibiotic when it’s not needed can do more harm than good.
+Jessica Manders, PA-C, UnityPoint Health, explains why taking an antibiotic is not always necessary and can do more harm than good if taken when it's not needed.

 Bacteria vs. Virus

 A bacteria is a very small organism composed of a single cell, while a virus is even smaller.